 Mary Spencer, a member of the Cape Croker First Nation, represented Canada as a middleweight boxer in the London 2012 Summer Olympic Games.
 If you click on the link, we have a list of previous Aboriginal Olympic athletes.

-A few of many Aboriginal professional athletes:
+And here are a few more Aboriginal professional athletes:

 Cody Jamieson is a lacrosse player of Iroquois descent who plays for the Rochester Knighthawks in the National Lacrosse League, the Hamilton Nationals of Major League Lacrosse, and the Six Nations Chiefs in Major Series Lacrosse.